ufechner7/Tethers.jl/docs/src/examples.md

     eqs2 = vcat(eqs2, reduce(vcat, eqs))
 end
 ```
 We loop over the particles.
-The first and the last particle only one spring force is acting.
+On the first and the last particle only one spring force is acting.
-On the other particles two spring forces are acting in the opposite direction.
+On the other particles, two spring forces are acting in the opposite direction.
 Because the first particle is fixed
 we set its acceleration to zero.

 **Julia code:** [Tether_05.jl](https://github.com/ufechner7/Tethers.jl/blob/main/src/Tether_05.jl)